danfuzz/samizdat/doc/samizdat-0-lib/code.md

 This function is meant to make it a little easier to deal with the fact that *Samizdat Layer 0* prohibits use-before-def.

-#### `partialApply(function, value*) <> function`

-Partial function application.
-This takes a function and a number of arguments to call it with, returning a new function.
-The new function, when called, in turn calls the original function with the arguments specified here as the first arguments, followed by any arguments passed to the new function.

-For example, `partialApply(iadd, 2)` is a function which when called returns the sum of 2 and whatever value it was passed.

 #### `yCombinator(function) <> function`

 The Y combinator, in a form suitable for use in Samizdat Layer 0 when